Faculty-Student Mini Residencies at the UW Neltje Center

 The Neltje Center for Excellence in Creativity and the Arts is a 15,000 sq. ft. center for arts and culture located 20 miles southeast of Sheridan, WY in the foothills of the Bighorn Mountains that was an estate gift to UW from the artist, collector, entrepreneur, and philanthropist Neltje (1934-2021), who relocated to Wyoming from NYC in the 1960s.
 Neltje established herself as an abstract painter and champion of the arts in Wyoming and supported many local and state-wide arts and culture organizations throughout her life.

 The Neltje Center for Excellence in Creativity and the Arts is Neltje’s former home, studio, and outdoor flower and sculpture gardens.
-The Neltje Center is filled with art and artifacts by makers both locally and from around the world—including Neljte’s own paintings—that express her unique relationship to color, form, texture and her respect for cultural expression of all types.
+The Neltje Center is filled with art and artifacts by makers both locally and from around the world—including Neltje’s own paintings—that express her unique relationship to color, form, texture and her respect for cultural expression of all types.
 The Neltje Center is administered through UW’s College of Arts and Sciences.

-We encourage you to consider how your mini-residency might engage our local and state community during your time at the Center.
+CONSIDER: We encourage you to consider how your Faculty-Student Mini-Residency might engage our local and state community during your time at the Center.
 This exchange—whether through public programs, informal conversations, or collaborative outreach—enriches both our guests and our neighbors.
 Community engagement is central to the Neltje Center’s mission: we believe creativity flourishes when rooted in place, and that building connections between artists, thinkers, and residents helps strengthen Wyoming’s cultural life in lasting and meaningful ways.
 When appropriate, community engagement may be a required component of a mini-residency.

-Mini-residencies typically last from 3-4 days and are led by one or two faculty/lead artists who work onsite at the Neltje Center with a select group of between 3-10 students/participants.
+Faculty-Student Mini-Residencies typically last from 3-4 days and are led by one or two faculty/lead artists who work onsite at the Neltje Center with a select group of between 3-10 students/participants.

 The application process asks you to review and acknowledge terms and conditions for use of the Neltje Center.
 By submitting an application, you agree to abide by the Center’s expectations regarding respectful use of the facilities, property care, community engagement, and adherence to safety protocols.
 These terms and conditions include: